rancher/rancher.github.io/rancher/v1.2/zh/faqs/troubleshooting/index.md

 If you run docker logs -f rancher-agent and the logs show messages about an expired token, then please check that the date/time of the Rancher Server host and Rancher Agent host are in sync.

+#### Where can I see logs of my service?

+In the service details, we provide service logs in a tab called **Log**.
+In the **Log** tab, it lists out all events related to the service including a timestamp and description of the event.

 ### Cross Host Communication

 If containers on different hosts cannot ping each other, there are some common scenarios that could be the issue.

-#### How to test if cross host communication is working?
+#### How to check if cross host communication is working?

+In the **Stacks** -> **Infrastructure Stacks**, check the status of the `healthcheck` stack.
+If the stack is active, then cross host communication is working.

-Exec into one of the network agents and ping the internal IP (i.e. 10.42.x.x) of another network agent.
-Depending on your Rancher version, your network agents may be hidden on the hosts page.
+To manually test, you can exec into any container and ping the internal IP (i.e. 10.42.x.x) of another container.
+The containers from infrastructure stacks may be hidden on the hosts page.
 To view them, select the "Show System" checkbox in the upper right corner.

 #### Are the IPs of the hosts correct in the UI?